This page explains how node pools work in Google Kubernetes Engine (GKE).

 Deploying Services to specific node pools

 You can specify resource requests for the containers.
-The Pod will only run on nodes that satisfy the resource requests.
-For instance, if the Pod definition includes a container that requires four CPUs, the Service will not select Pods running on Nodes with two CPUs.
+The Pod only runs on nodes that satisfy the resource requests.
+For instance, if the Pod definition includes a container that requires four CPUs, the Service does not select Pods running on nodes with two CPUs.

-If you created a multi-zone cluster, all of the node pools are replicated to those zones automatically.
+If you created a multi-zonal or regional cluster, all of the node pools are replicated to those zones automatically.
 Any new node pool is automatically created in those zones.
 Similarly, any deletions delete those node pools from the additional zones as well.

 Note that because of this multiplicative effect, this may consume more of your project's quota for a specific region when creating node pools.

 When you delete a node pool,

 GKE drains all the nodes in the node pool.
 The draining process